shapedthought/rvtools2vse/README.md

   -V, --version                               Print version
 ```

-Note that the vInfo "In Use MiB" must have that string and not "In Use MB", which was used in older RvTools versions.
-This also applies to the vPartition "Capacity MiB" ("Capacity MB" in older versions).
+If you are using an older RvTools version (pre v4.1.2) you will need to use the --legacy flag.
+This will used the older "In Use MB"/ "Consumed MB" columns instead of the "In Use MiB"/ "Consumed MiB" columns.

 ## RvTools columns